 To implement reality pedagogy into your course, Emdin suggested co-teaching lessons with students, having students lead discussions, and encouraging students to connect their cultural and personal experiences with topics discussed in the course.
 Together, students and the instructor “co-construct” a classroom where, according to Emdin, “every individual is perceived as having a distinct perspective and is given the opportunity to express that in the classroom.”

 With so many examples of how individuals use lenses to enhance their teaching or understand thorny problems, I wondered what my lens would be.
 As previously mentioned, I teach in the DMD department and have worked on courses related to digital media and digital culture.
 But my research and training relates to foreign relations history, particularly between the United States and South Asia.
-What kind of lens can I offer that combines historical analysis of U.S. foreign relations with critiques of the contemporary digital world?book cover
+What kind of lens can I offer that combines historical analysis of U.S. foreign relations with critiques of the contemporary digital world?

 When I first began teaching in the DMD department, students would ask if other countries were familiar with memes, viral videos, and web content popular in the U.S. Some bits of digital media translated, but often each country had their own unique websites and social media networks, independent of the U.S. From there, students remarked that while we speak of the Internet as a singular endeavor, with a universal mission, it is actually different from country to country.
 Chinese authorities add strict regulations to Western search engines like Google and social media behemoths like Facebook and Twitter are banned, replaced with state-approved versions.
 In the European Union, digital privacy is protected by a series of rights including a “right-to-be-forgotten” – greater control of your online identity and the ability to stay anonymous on the web.
 In the U.S., while explicit censorship does not exist, privacy depends on the platform.
 A person’s browsing history can be sold to a third-party with you having little to no knowledge of it.
 The Internet does not get everything right, but it should remain a space for exploration, collaboration, and discovery.